 Egypt’s demand for electricity is growing rapidly as a result of rapid urbanisation and economic growth and the need to develop alternative power resources is becoming ever more urgent, says the law firm.

-While RE investment has temporarily stalled in Egypt, other MENA countries, particularly the United Arab Emirates (UAE), have been pushing ahead and investing billions of dollars between them in a bid to move away from over-dependence on hydrocarbon resources.
-Huge multinational banking giants like HSBC, for example, have also been playing a vital part, too, in attracting investors.
+While renewable energy investment has temporarily stalled in Egypt, other MENA countries, particularly the United Arab Emirates, have been pushing ahead and investing billions of dollars between them in a bid to move away from over-dependence on hydrocarbon resources.
+Huge multinational banking giants have also been playing a vital part, too, in attracting investors.

 The UAE’s commitment to a 7% RE target by 2020 is spearheaded by the Abu Dhabi Future Energy Company, also known as Masdar, a wholly-owned subsidiary of the Abu Dhabi government-owned Mubadala Development Company.

 Masdar’s mission is to advance renewable energy and sustainable technologies through education, research and development, investment and commercialization.
 It aims to be a global leader in commercially-viable clean energy and sustainable technologies and to secure the Emirate’s continued leadership in the evolving global energy market.

 One of its flagship projects is Masdar City, the world’s first carbon neutral, zero waste city completely powered by renewable energy.

 Across the world, global investment in renewable power and fuels increased 17% to a new record of $270 billion in 2014.
 Developing economies made up 35% of this total investment, compared to 65% for developed economies.

 One of the dominant features of the renewable energy landscape is falling technology costs.
 Photovoltaic module prices fell by close to 50%, and onshore wind turbine prices by between 5% and 10%.
 These changes have brought these two leading renewable power technologies closer to competitiveness with fossil-fuel alternatives such as coal and gas.